mayajuman/mayajuman.github.io/pubs.md

 ### Presentations

 **Juman, M.M.** "Museums, Microbes, and the Machine: AI-driven pathogen surveillance in natural history collections."
-To be presented at “Zoonotic Collecting”: The Fourth Annual Conference of The Global War Against the Rat and the Epistemic Emergence of Zoonosis, St Andrews, Scotland, 6/25/2024.
+Zoonotic Collecting: The Fourth Annual Conference of The Global War Against the Rat and the Epistemic Emergence of Zoonosis, St Andrews, Scotland, 6/25/2024.

 **Juman, M.M.**, Restif, O. "Seasonal and spatial patterns of henipavirus seroprevalence in Straw-colored Fruit Bats (*Eidolon helvum*)."
 British Ecological Society Annual Meeting, Belfast, Northern Ireland, 12/15/2023.